Internet DRAFT - draft-iijima-netconf-websocket-ps

 Figure 4: WebSocket API in NETCONF Clients for Initiating Handshake

 6.3.
-WebSocket Message from NETCONF Server at WebSocket Handshake
+WebSocket Message at Handshake from NETCONF Server

-Figure 6 is an example of WebSocket message sent from an NETCONF
+Figure 5 is an example of WebSocket message sent from the NETCONF

-server to an NETCONF client at the time of WebSocket handshake.
+server to the NETCONF client at the time of WebSocket handshake.

 S: HTTP/1.1 101 Switching Protocols